Russet Lake, Garibaldi Park Whistler Hiking Trails

 From the top of the Peak chair, follow the signs for the High Note Trail and Singing Pass.
 The trail is 14.5k with several ascents and descents on the way.
 The High Note Trail eventually joins with the Musical Bumps Trail part way along and continues to the junction of the Singing Pass Trail.
 Left goes to Whistler Village and right goes to Russet Lake (3k).

 The Singing Pass Trail has the great benefit of being free.
 The other two routes require purchasing a lift ticket for the Whistler Gondola.
-The Singing Pass Trail is 14.5k to Russet Lake and constantly uphill, though by no means difficult. **Note that the Garibaldi Park kilometre signs are misleading on the Singing Pass trail.
-They still indicate distance to "Parking Whistler Village".
-This "Parking" they refer to is the old/original Singing Pass parking area that you will pass along the trail quite far from Whistler Village.
-With the development of Whistler over the years, this vehicle access has been closed.
+The Singing Pass Trail is 14.5k to Russet Lake and constantly uphill, though by no means difficult.
+It is a relentless ascent, however, and fairly boriing.

 After this the trail is well maintained with small bridges over cute creeks.
 At 10.5k it finally opens up to the alpine.
 The views immediately become magnificent.
 The junction at 11.5k splits the trail.
 Left goes to Russet Lake (3k), and right goes to Whistler Mountain via the Musical Bumps Trail.
 If you are confident in making the Whistler Gondola during open hours, returning to Whistler by this route is a beautiful option.